GaryHostt/OIC_start-stop/README.md

 - [StopInstance endpoint](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/integration/20190131/IntegrationInstance/StopIntegrationInstance)

 After configuring your credentials, once you run the script, simply enter 1, 2, or 3.
 Then paste your relevant OCIDs.

+## How to use flask.py

+This is a flask deployment, an alternative to the manual entry above.
+You can use scheduled API calls to this flask API to start & stop OIC instead of manually using start_stop.py.
+You can use this [cron package for GO](https://github.com/jasonlvhit/gocron) like I do in this [repo](https://github.com/GaryHostt/DailyNewsText).

 ### Where to find your tenancy OCID